PURCHASE COLLEGE CATALOG 2016–18

-ENV 2280 Refer to ECO 2280 in Economics Courses for description.
+ECO 2280 Refer to Economics Courses for description.

 Location and local landscape influence natural resource availability, biome type, and agricultural potential.
 This course explores the earth’s physical processes to understand the important links between geography and ecosystems.
 Students examine relationships between landforms, climatic variations, erosion processes, vegetation patterns, and hydrology.
 While this course focuses on the United States, broader linkages are made to regions around the world.

 The lecture covers interactions among the lithosphere, atmosphere, biosphere, and hydrosphere.
 Topics include the formation and subsequent alteration of earth materials, geologic hazards, global change, glaciation, and plate tectonics.
 Lab work includes identification of rocks and minerals, interpretation of topographic and geologic maps, structural geology, and landform analysis.

 Prerequisite: ENV 1500 or its equivalent, or permission of instructor

 PHI 2820 Refer to Philosophy Courses (School of Humanities) for description.

 LIT 2850 Refer to Literature Courses: 1000–2999 (School of Humanities) for description.

 ENV 3025 / 5 credits / Special topic (offered irregularly)